Strategic Recommendations for 2025

 Significance in Today's Landscape

-• European Union: The EU is pushing forward with its AI Act, which seeks to regulate AI based on risk categories.
-This comprehensive legislation could be one of the world’s strictest AI laws, emphasizing consumer protection, transparency, and accountability.
+• European Union: The EU is moving forward with the AI Act regulation framework which attempts to regulate AI systems according to their risk levels.
+This far-reaching regulation could become one of the world’s toughest AI laws by guaranteeing consumer protection, transparency and accountability.

-• United States: The U.S. is advancing a sector-specific approach, with proposals focusing on safeguarding privacy and fair competition, especially in finance, healthcare, and law enforcement.
-Recent executive orders and legislative proposals highlight AI safety, bias mitigation, and maintaining technological leadership.
+• United States: The US is promoting a sectoral regulatory approach with a number of proposals around privacy protection and fair competition, announcing – most recently in executive orders and legislative proposals – safety in AI, bias mitigation, and the retention of tech leadership.

-• Singapore: Known for its forward-thinking digital policies, Singapore is pursuing an “ethical by design” approach, encouraging businesses to adopt best practices in transparency and accountability through its Model AI Governance Framework.
-This model is geared towards fostering innovation while ensuring ethical AI use.
+• Singapore: Widely acclaimed for its forward-looking digital policy framework, Singapore is moving toward “ethical by design,” encouraging companies to adopt principles of transparency and accountability in its Model AI Governance Framework, thus balancing the promotion of innovative AI while protecting ethical AI use.

 AI Plans and Developments Table